Decoding the 'No module named pip._vendor.six' error message

 Other option is to install the required packages through an

-alternative mechanism (e.g., apt install python-six
+alternative mechanism (e.g., apt install python-six) and ensure that

 this installation is visible to the version of Python that you are